Do you ever see a Dodge Challenger on the road and think of Andrew Toles?

 Andrew Toles brings an exciting brand of baseball to the Dodgers, especially the speed factor.
 It’s great to watch him on the bases as he brings something to the team that most other players can’t.
 Toles also has an excellent arm to go with covering a lot of ground in the outfield.
 It would be great to have him taking a spot in the outfield as a defensive replacement.

-The bottom line is that Toles is a blast to watch on the field and we may have already forgot about what he can do.
-Below is a video of highlights from his rookie season.
+The bottom line is that Toles is a blast to watch on the field and we may have already forgotten about what he can do.